 Performance & Benchmarks

 In terms of performance, our review model is equipped with a 11th Gen Intel Core i7 1165G7 processor with 4 cores and 8 threads, NVIDIA GeForce GTX 1650 Ti Max-Q graphics card, 16GB LPDDR4X 2133MHz RAM and 512GB PCIe M.2 SSD storage.

 The i7-1165G7 has four cores at a clock frequency of 2.80 GHz each reaching up to 4.70 GHz with eight threads, offering good multitasking performance.

-In terms of RAM, The UX371 is equipped with 16 GB of LPDDR4X RAM at a frequency of 2,133 Mhz.
+In terms of RAM, the Blade Stealth 13 is equipped with 16 GB of LPDDR4X RAM at a frequency of 2,133 Mhz.

 Under the hood, the new Blade Stealth 13 is powered by a GeForce GTX 1650 Ti GPU.
 A solid midranger, The GTX 1650 Ti is based on the TU117 core, it offers 1024 shaders at a frequency ranging from 135 MHz to 1200 MHz.
 Slightly slower than the standard model, the “Max-Q” is the energy-efficient version of the desktop version and is specially designed for thin and portable laptops for longer battery time, but it will handle most modern games in medium to high settings without problems.